Part 1: Speech Analytics

 Speech analytics – Know your customer

-The three key areas that HCL have been concentrating on through implementation of speech analytics are customer satisfaction enhancement, call volume reduction, and productivity improvement.
+The three key areas that HCLTech have been concentrating on through implementation of speech analytics are customer satisfaction enhancement, call volume reduction, and productivity improvement.
 At the end of the day, it’s all about taking customer experience to the next level.

 In the next decade, customer experience will be the key brand differentiator, scoring beyond price and product.
 As Garyefox explained: